samirkut/samirkut.github.io/_posts/2019-07-14-i3wm-configs.md

 # Issue: Bluetooth status

 No way to see status on the bar.
 Juse use bluetoothctl to pair/unpair/see devices/connect/disconnect etc. Works decently well.

+# Wireless

+The simplest way is to use nmtui.
+Its an easy to use, terminal based network manager.